 The biggest downside was that internet connections were painfully slow with dial-up modems.
-My first built in modem was 14.4kbit/s or something so slow it could NOT handle anything but a simple message, no attachments.
+My first built-in modem was 14.4kbit/s or something so slow it could NOT handle anything but a simple message, no attachments.
 I soon bought a speedy 28.6kbit/s external modem but it was still dial-up access.
 I hit the jackpot and thought I had gone to heaven when I was able to upgrade to a 56kbit/s external modem, still dial-up.
 AOL was with me the whole way through my “advances” in the tech world.

 I heard rumors that our neighborhood might be getting broadband internet access.
-This was the mid to late 1900’s.
+This was mid to late 1990s.
 The connection was going to be offered by Earthlink.
 I signed up and was given my second email address, this one an Earthlink account.
 I used that service to host another free website and pictures.
 I still kept my AOL, why not have two addresses?

 The speeds were better.
 I started selling on eBay and I hosted my photos on AOL.
 It was quite a hassle.
-There was still a long way to go in service, speed and storage online.
+There was still a long way to go in service, speed, and storage online.
 Apple joined the game and offered a FREE eMail address for LIFE if you signed up.
 So I got one.
 The .mac account soon switched to a .me account and as we all could guess, no longer FREE.

 I also have a FREE Gmail account and a Comcast account that comes with my cable TV service.
-I have eliminated my twenty year Earthlink account, but still keep my .me AND my oldest account: AOL.
+I have eliminated my twenty-year Earthlink account, but still keep my .me AND my oldest account: AOL.
 Why, because no one else has one!
 And it’s so retro.
 People say, what’s your address?
 I answer with AOL and they say, WHAT?
 It’s really fun to see their expression!

 In order to keep all my online correspondence in order, I use Apple Mail which gives me a chance to see it ALL at a single glance.
 Silly as it may be, I enjoy ALL the various pluses of having so many ways to reach me.
 Some accounts are transparent like my AOL account, others are used for specific needs.
-Anyone else out there have an old AOL account?
+Does anyone else out there have an old AOL account?